 Property development is increasing year-on-year with suburban developments around all parts of Porirua City, particularly in Aotea and Whitby.

-Porirua City has joined forces with Ngāti Toa and Carrus Group to build 600 new homes in Kenepuru, and we’re also partnering with The Wellington Company to convert the old Post Office building into apartments and developing a new innovative module apartment complex close to the railway station.
-We are opening up land for development south of the city and starting to review our District plan with a view to future development.
+Porirua City has joined forces with Ngāti Toa to build new homes in Kenepuru.
+We are opening up land for development south of the city and reviewing our District plan with a view to future development.